Mindhunter: Inside the FBI's Elite Serial Crime Unit

 Mindhunter: Inside the FBI's Elite Serial Crime Unit is a 1995 non-fiction crime book written by retired FBI agent John E. Douglas and his co-author Mark Olshaker.

 Description

 The book details Douglas's "criminal-personality profiling" on serial killers and mass murderers, which he developed over decades of interviews with known killers.
 The book includes profiles of the Atlanta child killer, David Carpenter, Edmund Kemper, Robert Hansen, and Larry Gene Bell, and suggests proactive steps on luring culprits to contact the police.

 Adaptation

-In 2017, the Netflix series Mindhunter began production, and drew inspiration heavily from the book.
+The Netflix series Mindhunter (2017-2019) drew inspiration heavily from the book.